-The Evening UST MBA curriculum consists of 17 three-credit courses, for a total of 51 required credits.
-Included are ten core courses, six elective courses and one capstone course.
-Total required credits may be reduced by a maximum of 12 credits through certain professional credentials, previous business coursework (per program/faculty approval) or successful completion of waiver examinations.
+Total required credits may be reduced by a maximum of 12 credits through certain professional credentials, previous business coursework (per program/faculty approval) or successful completion of core course waiver examinations.
+A minimum of 39 credits must be completed with coursework from the Opus College of Business.
 Please consult an admissions adviser for more information.

 Core Business Courses: 30 credits required